-- The primary responsibility for the health care of animals is with registrants of the College of Veterinarians of Ontario (CVO), who are responsible for appropriate history taking, comprehensive examination, including clinical pathology, imaging, and the overall care/management of animals. - Consent to the chiropractic care of animals must be fully informed and voluntarily given by the owner of the animal, and registrants are required to comply with all standards of practice and applicable legislation relating to chiropractic.
+- The primary responsibility for the health care of animals is with registrants of the CVO, who are responsible for appropriate history taking, comprehensive examination, including clinical pathology, and imaging, and the overall care/management of animals. - Consent to the chiropractic care of animals must be fully informed and voluntarily given by the owner of the animal, and members are required to comply with all standards of practice and applicable legislation relating to chiropractic.